lsst-dm/dmtn-133/index.rst

 The system will guarantee that no observing script will ever be given the same group ID.

 Since DM software always mediates data access via a Data Butler this leads to a requirement that raw data must always be retrievable from a butler with a Data ID solely containing the obsid.
-Additionally the detector name can be specified in order to process a subset of the acquired data, and if a group ID is given instead of an obsid, multiple observations can be processed together.
+Additionally the detector can be specified in order to process a subset of the acquired data, and if a group ID is given instead of an obsid, multiple observations can be processed together.

-All data products generated using this system are treated as transient data products that will not be archived and will not be required to include permanent provenance tracking.
+All data products generated using this system are treated as transient data products that will not be archived at the Data Facility and will not be required to include permanent provenance tracking.
 The purpose is to provide early feedback to observing in the form of data quality assessments.

 .. [*] In :cite:`LTS-836` the group ID is called a "transaction ID" since it is associated with a single queue transaction.